-In March of 2004, PEACE and other allies worked hard to get a ½ cent sales tax referendum passed that would increase funds for indigent healthcare.
-It initially had a very slim chance of passing but, with the diligent work by PEACE leaders and other allies, it passed with 62% of the vote.
-The tax brings in about 30 million dollars a year and in 2014 alone it provided 364,374 services and 46,845 people.
+In March of 2004, PEACE and other allies worked to get a ½ cent sales tax referendum passed that would increase funds for indigent healthcare; it initially had a very slim chance of passing but passed with 62% of the vote.
+The tax brings in about $30 million dollars a year and in 2014 alone it provided 364,374 services and 46,845 people.

-At the 2005 Action, PEACE received a commitment from the majority of county commissioners to open five primary care clinics.
+At the 2005 Action, PEACE received a commitment from county commissioners to open primary care clinics.
 Through funds from the half cent sales tax, three clinics have opened.

-- The Lakeland Primary Care Clinic, operated by Central Florida Healthcare, began accepting patients in November 2007; in 2013, the clinic treated 6,195 unique patients and had a total of 18,584 visits.
+- The Lakeland Primary Care Clinic began accepting patients in November 2007; in 2014, the clinic treated 6,177 unique patients.

-- The Winter Haven Clinic, operated by Central Florida Healthcare, began accepting patients on May 9, 2011; in 2013, the clinic treated 4,759 unique patients and had a total of 9,517 visits.
+- The Winter Haven Clinic began accepting patients in May 2011; in 2014, the clinic treated 4,138 unique patients.

 - Two Health Department clinics also expanded services to include primary care in Haines City and Lakeland, beginning in 2013, which impacts underserved parts of the county.

 Drug Rehabilitation: Over 40,000 people are addicted to drugs and alcohol in Polk County.
 10,000 people leaving the jails every year would seek treatment if it were available to them.
 However, when we began to look at the problem, there were only 25 in-patient rehabilitation beds and all were reserved for women.